-- b.
-A student who is on academic probation may not enroll in more than nine credits or audit any course except with the written permission of the Director of the Environmental Law Center or the Director's designee. - c.
-A student who is on academic probation is not permitted to run for election to, or serve on the executive board of, the Student Bar Association.
-A student who is on academic probation is not permitted to run for election to, or serve in a leadership position (such as an officer or chair) of, any other co-curricular or extra-curricular student group. - 3.
-Academic Dismissal - a.
-A student will be dismissed if: - (1) the student has failed six credit hours upon completion of the first semester of course work; or - (2) the student's cumulative average is below 1.90 at any time after the completion of 12 hours of course work; - (3) the student's cumulative average is below 2.20 at the end of any semester and if, at the end of any previous semester, the student was placed on academic probation; or - (4) the student's cumulative average is below 2.20 at the completion of the program. - b.
-A student who would otherwise be dismissed under subparagraph 3.a.(3) will be allowed to continue for a second semester on academic probation if the student's grade point average for the first semester on academic probation, if repeated for the second semester on academic probation with a credit load of 12 credits, is sufficient to achieve the required cumulative average of 2.20 at the end of the second semester on academic probation. - c.
-A student who would otherwise be dismissed under subparagraph 3.a.
+- A student will be dismissed if: a. - the student has a cumulative average of 1.0 or below at the (1) completion of 6 credits; or - (2) the student's cumulative average is below 1.90 at any time after the completion of 12 credits; or - the student's cumulative average is below 2.20 at any time (3) after the completion of 15 credits and if, at the end of any previous semester, the student was placed on academic probation; or - (4) the student's cumulative average is below 2.20 at the completion of the program. - A student who would otherwise be dismissed under subparagraph b.
+3.a.(3) will be allowed to continue for a second semester on academic probation if the student's grade point average for the first semester on academic probation, if repeated for the second semester on academic probation with a credit load of 12 credits, is sufficient to achieve the required cumulative average of 2.20 at the end of the second semester on academic probation. - A student who would otherwise be dismissed under subparagraph c.
+3.a.
 (4) may petition the Committee on Standards to be allowed to continue on academic probation.
 No such petition will be granted absent clear and convincing evidence of (1) extraordinary circumstances beyond the student's control and unlikely to continue or recur prevented the student from maintaining a cumulative average of at least 2.20 and (2) a realistic and specific academic plan to raise the cumulative average to 2.20 or above in one additional academic term. - d.
 Except as provided in subsection 3.c., a student who is academically dismissed cannot petition the Committee on Standards for readmission earlier than one year after the date of academic dismissal.
 The Committee will grant readmission only if it finds that the student has satisfactorily addressed the factors that contributed to the academic dismissal.
 If the Committee grants a petition for readmission, it may impose any conditions it deems appropriate.
 This regulation may not be waived by the Committee on Standards.